core-wg/comi/draft-ietf-core-comi.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

-Readers of this specification should be familiar with all the terms and concepts discussed in {{RFC3410}}, {{RFC3416}}, and {{RFC2578}}.

-The following terms are defined in the NETCONF protocol {{RFC6241}}: client, configuration data, datastore, and server.

-The following terms are defined in the YANG data modelling language {{RFC7950}}: anydata, anyxml, container, data node, key, key leaf, leaf, leaf-list, and list.
+The following terms are defined in the YANG data modelling language {{RFC7950}}: action, anydata, anyxml, client, configuration data, container, data model, data node, datastore, identity, instance identifier, key, key leaf, leaf, leaf-list, list, module, RPC, schema node, server, state data, submodule.

+The following term is defined in {{I-D.ietf-core-yang-cbor}}: YANG schema item identifier (SID).

-The following terms are defined in RESTCONF protocol {{RFC8040}}: data resource, datastore resource, edit operation, query parameter, and target resource.
+The following terms are defined in the CoAP protocol {{RFC7252}}: Confirmable Message, Content-Format.

 The following terms are defined in this document:

+data node resource:
+: a CoAP resource that models a YANG data node.

+datastore resource:
+: a CoAP resource that models a YANG datastore.

+event stream resource:
+: a CoAP resource used by clients to observe YANG notifications.

+target resource:
+: the resource that is associated with a particular CoAP request, identified by the request URI.

 data node instance:
 : An instance of a data node specified in a YANG module and stored in the server.

-Notification instance:
+notification instance:
-: An instance of a schema node of type notification, specified in a YANG module present in the server.
-The instance is generated in the server at the occurrence of the corresponding event and appended to a stream.
+: An instance of a schema node of type notification, specified in a YANG module implemented by the server.
+The instance is generated in the server at the occurrence of the corresponding event and reported by an event stream.

-YANG schema item identifier (SID):
-: Numeric identifier which replaces the name identifying a YANG item (see section 6.2 of {{RFC7950}}) (anydata, anyxml, data node, RPC, action, notification, identity, module name, submodule name, feature).

 list instance identifier:
 : Handle used to identify a YANG data node that is an instance of a YANG "list" specified with the values of the key leaves of the list.

 single instance identifier:
 : Handle used to identify a specific data node which can be instantiated only once.
-This includes data nodes defined at the root of a YANG module or submodule and data nodes defined within a container.
+This includes data nodes defined at the root of a YANG module or data nodes defined within a container.
 This excludes data nodes defined within a list or any children of these data nodes.

 instance identifier:
 : List instance identifier or single instance identifier.

 data node value:
 : Value assigned to a data node instance.
 Data node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.

-The following list contains the abbreviations used in this document.

-SID:
-: YANG Schema Item iDentifier.

 # CoMI Architecture {#comi-architecture}